showerbeer/whats-my-ip-again/README.md

 ## To schedule regular runs
 If on linux, use `cron`.
 If you haven't used `cron` before you can learn about it [here](https://opensource.com/article/17/11/how-use-cron-linux).

-If you jus want to get it running every minute do the following.
+If you jus want to get it running every 5 minutes do the following:

 1. `crontab -e` to edit the `cron` jobs
 2. Select editor (nano is recommended for beginners)
-3. At the bottom of the file, add `* * * * * python3 ~/whats-my-ip-again/whatisit.py`
+3. At the bottom of the file, add `* /5 * * * python3 ~/whats-my-ip-again/whatisit.py`
     - specify filename/location as appropriate.
 The above assumes you cloned it into your user home directory
 4. Save the file (CTRL+S) and exit (CTRL+X)